IldarGalikov/RecommendedBooks/README.md

 ### Multipliers
 leadership book that descibes leaders as either "multipliers" or "deminishers".
 Discusses differences.
 A lot fo examples

-*Pros:
+*Pros:*
-- another list of examples of good/bad leaders
+*- another list of examples of good/bad leaders*
-- I did really like definition of intelligence = The ability to see intelligence in other people
-- Great example of how person can lead people using questions without any statements
+*- I did really like definition of intelligence = The ability to see intelligence in other people* *- Great example of how person can lead people using questions without any statements*

-Cons:
+*Cons:*
-- some phrases like "I conducted a research" without any details/statistics of research leaved me uncertain if I can trust the information.
+*- some phrases like "I conducted a research" without any details/statistics of research leaved me uncertain if I can trust the information.*
 *

 ## Summary of leadership books